-I’m currently a part-time, PhD candidate at the University of Huddersfield, juggling studying with a job in the Civil Service.
+I’m currently an independent scholar, juggling studying with a job in the Civil Service.
 I got my BA from Bath Spa University and my MA from Cardiff University, and was torn between looking at The X-Files fanfiction or body modification and spirituality as a PhD topic.
 I chose the former and began that in Cardiff University in 2010.
-My supervisor, Matt Hills, got promoted to professor at Aberystwyth University in 2012 and I followed him up there, then was appointed to a position at Huddersfield and I transferred with him, submitting a proposal for a new PhD topic on The X-Files and Twin Peaks revivals.
-I was awarded a NECAH scholarship for my PhD, titled Neo-Cult, Neo-Fandom and Nostalgia: Reviving The X-Files and Twin Peaks for the Twenty-first Century now focuses on cult television, fandom and the role of nostalgia in facilitating the revivals and the fandom around them.
+My supervisor, Matt Hills, got promoted to professor at Aberystwyth University in 2012 and I followed him up there, then he was appointed to a position at Huddersfield and I transferred with him, submitting a proposal for a new PhD topic on The X-Files and Twin Peaks revivals.
+I was awarded a NECAH scholarship for my PhD, titled Neo-Cult, Neo-Fandom and Nostalgia: Reviving The X-Files and Twin Peaks for the Twenty-first Century which focused on cult television, fandom and the role of nostalgia in facilitating the revivals and the fandom around them.
 I withdrew from the scholarship and subsequently my PhD due to a variety of factors, but still remain interested in my research topic and the field of fan and media studies more broadly.

 I’m a peer reviewer for a number of journals including:

 - Transformative Works and Cultures